Candor International School

 Candor International School is a co-educational international school in Bangalore, Karnataka, India that was established in 2010 by Dr Suresh Reddy, the Founder and Chairperson of Saketh Educational Trust.
-It is an IB (International Baccalaureate) & IGCSE (CAIE) certified school on a 30 acre campus.
-The school has 650 students from 19 nationalities.
-Candor alumni are part of prestigious national and international universities such as University of California, Berkeley & San Diego, Princeton University, University of Bath, NUS Singapore, Christ University, and National Law School.
+It is an IB (International Baccalaureate) & IGCSE (CAIE) certified school on a 30-acre campus.
+The school has 1000 students from 5 nationalities.
+Candor alumni are part of prestigious national and international universities such as University of California, Berkeley & San Diego, University of Bath, NUS Singapore, Christ University, and National Law School.

 Curriculum

 Candor International School, Bengaluru offers international curriculum for all three sections - Primary, Middle and High School.
 The curriculum also integrates Community Service, Special Educational Needs, and Arts and Sports into its curricular programmes.